 Arthritis affects the musculoskeletal system, specifically the joints.
-It is the main cause of disability among people over fifty-five years of age in industrialized countries.
+It is the main cause of disability among people over fifty-five years of age in Industrialised countries.
+However early arthritis treatment in Dwarka, West Delhi can relieve the symptom and makes people live a pain-free life.

 Arthritis is not a single disease – it is a term that covers over 100 medical conditions.
 Osteoarthritis (OA) is the most common form of arthritis and generally affects elderly patients.
 Some forms of arthritis can affect people at a very early age.